Resume 6-Second Test | How to Pass with Flying Colors (Examples)

-So, what is the 6 second test anyway?
 Basically, it’s a term that refers to one simple truth: your resume needs to quickly capture a hiring manager’s interest.
-Studies suggest that most decision-makers only need about six seconds to make that decision.
+Studies suggest that most decision makers only need about six seconds to make that decision.
 If your resume passes that resume 6-second test, they may read the entire thing.
 If not, the resume goes into the rejection pile.

-You might wonder how a decision-maker can learn anything in 6 seconds?
-Well, the fact is that they can learn a lot.
-If your resume is well-ordered and clear, that hiring manager can check your basic qualifications in just a few seconds.
+A lot!
+If your resume is well-organized and places key informaiton in the irhgt places, that hiring manager can check your basic qualifications in just a few seconds.

 There are some specific things that you can do to improve your chances of passing the resume 6-second test.
-Below are some tips that can help you to capture that hiring manger’s attention:
+Below are some tips that can help you to capture that hiring manager’s attention:

 Your resume needs to be scannable.
 That means that it needs to be able to pass the ATS (Applicant Tracking System) screeners and overcome the resume 6-second test.